pdfarranger/pdfarranger/Win32.md

 on a real Windows box.
 Then copy the MSYS2 `/mingw64` to Linux and run installation process with `wine /path/to/mingw64/bin/python3` instead of `/mingw64/bin/python3`.

-To run the pdfarranger in Wine you may have to:
+To run the PDF Arranger in Wine you may have to:

 ```
 unset $(env |grep ^XDG_ | cut -d= -f1)